-There is, thus, the need for simple, accurate, noninvasive tests to detect intestinal inflammation.
-Potential noninvasive markers of inflammation fall into several categories including serologic and fecal.
-Serologic markers such as C-reactive protein and antineutrophil cytoplasmic antibodies tend to have low sensitivity and specificity for intestinal inflammation because they are affected by inflammation outside of the gastrointestinal (GI) tract.
-Fecal markers, in contrast, have the potential for being more specific to the diagnosis of GI tract disorders, because their levels are not elevated in extradigestive processes.
+Therefore, there is need for simple, accurate, noninvasive tests to detect intestinal inflammation.
+Potential noninvasive markers of inflammation fall into several categories, including serologic and fecal.
+Serologic markers such as C-reactive protein and antineutrophil cytoplasmic antibodies tend to have low sensitivity and specificity for intestinal inflammation because they are affected by inflammation outside of the GI tract.
+Fecal markers, in contrast, have the potential for being more specific to the diagnosis of GI tract disorders, because their levels are not elevated in extra digestive processes.
 Fecal leukocyte testing has been used to evaluate whether there is intestinal mucosal inflammation.
 The level of fecal leukocytes can be determined by the microscopic examination of fecal specimens; however, leukocytes are unstable and must be evaluated promptly by skilled personnel.
 There is interest in identifying stable proteins in stool specimens, which may be representative of the presence of leukocytes, rather than evaluating leukocyte levels directly.

-Fecal calprotectin is 1 protein that could possibly be used as a marker of inflammation.
-It is a calciumand zinc-binding protein that accounts for approximately 60% of the neutrophils' cytoplasmic proteins.
+Fecal calprotectin is 1 protein that could be used as a marker of inflammation.
+It is a calcium- and zinc binding protein that accounts for approximately 60% of the neutrophils' cytoplasmic proteins.
 It is released from neutrophils during activation or apoptosis/necrosis and has a role in regulating inflammatory processes.
-In addition to potentially higher sensitivity and specificity than serologic markers, another advantage of fecal calprotectin as a marker is that it has been shown to be stable in feces at room temperature for up to 1 week, leaving enough time for patients to collect samples at home and send them to a distant laboratory for testing.
-In contrast, lactoferrin, also a potential fecal marker of intestinal inflammation, is stable at room temperature for only about 2 days.
+In addition to potentially higher sensitivity and specificity than serologic markers, another advantage of fecal calprotectin as a marker is that it has been shown to be stable in feces at room temperature for up to 1 week, leaving enough time for patients to collect samples at home and send them to a laboratory for testing.
+In contrast, lactoferrin, also a potential fecal marker of intestinal inflammation, is stable at room temperature for about 2 days.

-Potential disadvantages of fecal calprotectin as a marker of inflammation include that fecal calprotectin levels increase after use of nonsteroidal anti-inflammatory drugs, that levels may change with age, and that bleeding (eg, nasal, menstrual) may cause an elevated fecal calprotectin level.
-Moreover, there is uncertainty about the optimal cutoff to use to distinguish between IBD and noninflammatory disease.
+Among potential disadvantages of fecal calprotectin as a marker of inflammation are that fecal calprotectin levels increase after use of nonsteroidal anti-inflammatory drugs, that levels may change with age, and that bleeding (eg, nasal, menstrual) may cause an elevated fecal calprotectin level.
+Moreover, there is uncertainty about the optimal cutoff to distinguish between IBD and noninflammatory disease.

 Fecal calprotectin testing has been used to differentiate between organic and functional intestinal disease.
-Some authors consider fecal calprotectin to be a marker of neutrophilic intestinal inflammation rather than a marker of organic disease and believe the appropriate use of the marker is in its use to distinguish between IBD and non-IBD.
-In practice, the test might be suitable for selecting patients with IBD symptoms for endoscopy, ie, deciding which patients do not require endoscopy.
+Some consider fecal calprotectin to be a marker of neutrophilic intestinal inflammation rather than a marker of organic disease and believe it's appropriate use is to distinguish between IBD and non-IBD.
+In practice, the test might be suitable for selecting patients with IBD symptoms for endoscopy (ie, deciding which patients do not require endoscopy).
 Fecal calprotectin testing has also been proposed to evaluate the response to IBD treatment and for predicting relapse.
-If found to be sufficiently accurate, results of calprotectin testing could potentially be used to change treatment, such as adjusting medication levels.
+If found to be sufficiently accurate, results of calprotectin testing could be used to change treatment, such as adjusting medication levels.